dwringer/generative-grammar-prompt-nodes/README.md

 ### Installation:

-To install these nodes, simply place the folder containing this repository's code (or just checkout the repository yourself) into your `invokeai/nodes` folder.
+To install these nodes, simply place the folder containing this repository's code (or just clone the repository yourself) into your `invokeai/nodes` folder.

 ### Generative Grammar-Based Prompt Nodes